FelixOnline/v2/content/articles/2010-11-11-steroids-would-improve-sport.md

 subtitle: >
   We should relax the rules on performance enhancing drugs
 date: "2010-11-11 21:37:28 +0000"

 # Attributes from Felix Online V1
 id: "365"
 old_path: /comment/365/steroids-would-improve-sport
 aliases:
  - /comment/365/steroids-would-improve-sport
+imported: true
+comments:
+ - If sport is a level playing field then we need to adjust for genetics as pointed out above After all sport has no function other than fun and fitness its all games We dont need to cycle fast or lift heavier things than the next guy We dont need to and shouldnt sexually select our mates by how many tries they can score So holding it up as something that should be preserved in its absolute fairness and free competition is ridiculous In the world of rowing for instance there are no senior mens octuple races at major events they go dangerously fast This realm of competitive rowing now in no way reflects a real world problem we should or could be practising forAnd to arbitrarily claim that a drugged sportsman is now completely violating the spirit of sport when sport is often taking place under such nuanced conditions is fatuous why could we not have different leagues of sport for people using drugs An olympics of biochemistry Amputees with manmade limbs are already beating nature in some are

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true